Banner: sunset over Knocknarea.

 Early Monuments

 Early examples of passage graves begin to appear in Irish coastal areas from around 4,000 BC.
 Groups of neolithic farmers begin to arrive in large numbers and erect monuments at significant locations within the landscape.
-The first large wave of settlers come into Ireland through Sligo, constructing the large causewayed enclosure at Magheraboy around 4,150 BC.
-It is likely that the construction of a sacred precinct at Carrowmore began very early, with dates of 4,100 indicating activity on the platform under the focal monument, Listoghil.
+The first wave of settlers appear to have arrived in Ireland in the Sligo region, constructing the large causewayed enclosure at Magheraboy around 4,150 BC.
+The quite surreal passage-grave at Abbeyquarter on the edge of Sligo Town may be one of the oldest monuments.
+Archaeological test digs at Rathquarter directly across the river uncovered four pits which were dated to the early neolithic, about 4,200 BC, from numerous fragments of charcoal mixed with the fill.
+A number of fragments of cardial ware, an early type of neolithic cooking pot were also found in these pits.

 The Carrowmore monuments are an early free-standing form of passage grave where the chamber is viewed from outside.
-The chamber is constructed on a raised platform or tertre, which is bounded by a ring of contiguous kerb stones; the chamber is connected to the circle by a two-dimensional passage, a symbolic way of connecting the world of the Living to the Land of the Dead or the Otherworld.
+The chamber is constructed on a raised platform or tertre, which is bounded by a ring of contiguous kerb stones; the chamber is connected to the circle by a two-dimensional passage, a symbolic way of connecting the World of the Living to the Land of the Dead or the Otherworld.
 Indeed, these structures may best be understood as physical constructs which represent a non-physical space, using the most enduring medium, stone.

 The huge unopened neolithic monument, Heapstown Cairn at the northern end of Lough Arrow in County Sligo guards the entrance to Carrowkeel and Moytura.